kyma-project/kyma/docs/application-connector/docs/010-architecture-application-connector.md

 ## Application Registry

 The Application Registry stores all registered APIs and Event Catalog exposed by a connected external solution.
-The APIs and Event catalogs metadata are stored in RemoteEnvironment custom resource.
+The APIs and Event catalogs metadata are stored in the [Application](#custom-resource-application) custom resource.
 The system creates a new Kubernetes service for each registered API.
 Additionally, a new Service Classes is registered in the Service Catalog.

 >**NOTE:** Using the Application Registry, you can register an API along with its OAuth or Basic Authentication credentials.
 The credentials are stored in a Kubernetes Secret.